Final Treasury Rules Released - August 21, 2014

 Recommendation: More specifics are needed in either the Rule or additional guidelines about what the application process is and the format for plans.

 - Reimbursement of Funds Already Expended.
-Many local and state governments are beginning to plan for the distribution of funds incurring significant time, effort and cost so that they are ready to make application and begin their environmental and economic recovery.
+Many local and state governments are beginning to plan for the distribution of funds incurring significant time, effort and cost so that they are ready to make an application and begin their environmental and economic recovery.

 Recommendation: Clarify if reimbursement of funds already expended will immediately be available to applicants upon finalizing the Treasury Regulations.

 - Additional Policies and Procedures to be Developed.
 It will be important to understand how any additional policies and procedures developed after the Rule is finalized will fit together cohesively.
-To accomplish that, Treasury could create a schedule for developing these policies and procedures grouping them in some related way.
+To accomplish that, the Treasury could create a schedule for developing these policies and procedures grouping them in some related way.
 It will also be helpful to understand if those procedures will be developed through additional federal rulemaking or some other process.
 With either approach, these additional policies and procedures would benefit from further comment and input from those affected and should be able to be modified, revised and updated as the program further develops.

 Recommendation: Provide more details on the process for developing additional policies and procedures as well as a schedule for their creation and solicit further public review and comment.